sunomura/commercialization-public/customize/desktop/unattend/microsoft-windows-shell-setup-starttiles-regionaloverrides-regionaloverride-squaretiles.md

 # SquareTiles

-`SquareTiles` defines the default Windows Store apps to appear as square tiles on the **Start** screen.
+`SquareTiles` defines the default Microsoft Store apps to appear as square tiles on the **Start** screen.

 If the region of the current user account is among those in the Start Tile regional overrides, you can use this setting.
 For more information, see [RegionalOverrides](microsoft-windows-shell-setup-starttiles-regionaloverrides.md).